pra-navi/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

-You can add new individuals to your list such as clients, vendors, or friends.
+You can add new persons to your contact list, so that you can remember details of new people you meet.

 <h4>Format:</h4>